 With Type 2 diabetes, in the first stages, you may initially be able to treat your condition through diet and exercise.
 Diabetes UK say that their latest research has shown that weight loss can even put Type 2 diabetes into remission in some cases.

-It is recommended to everyone, but especially those with Type 2 diabetes, to eat regular, balanced and healthy meals.
-This is good for your general health but may also help you to lose weight which should be a focus of your diet if you are overweight and you have Type 2 diabetes.
+It is recommended that everyone, but especially those with Type 2 diabetes, eat regular, balanced and healthy meals.
+This is good for your general health but may also help you to lose weight, which should be a focus of your diet if you are overweight and you have Type 2 diabetes.
 This is because losing weight can help to lower your blood sugar levels.